nccgroup/zipdefrag/README.md

 ## Known Issues

+* Performance is currently busted for the rust implementation due to wasteful behaviour around searching for corresponding LFH chunks.
+Will fix this and learn my lesson.

-This technique does not work well when many of the files in the JAR are significantly larger than the page size.
+* This technique does not work well when many of the files in the JAR are significantly larger than the page size.
 As it relies on heavy use of the structure inherent in zip files, data-heavy files just don't work out so well.

 Conveniently class files tend to be fairly small in general for J2ME midlets, but large binaries packaged inside will probably be unrecoverable.